-Community meetings are held on the third Tuesday of the month at 7:00 PM and Captain’s Police Advisory Board meetings are held on the second Monday of the month.
-Check the SFPD calendar for times and locations for these and other community meetings and events.
+SFPD Ingleside Station community meetings are held on the third Tuesday of the month at 7:00 PM PM and Captain’s Police Advisory Board meetings are held on the second Monday of the month at various locations in the Ingleside Station District.
+Check the SFPD calendar for time and more details on Station community meetings and San Francisco events.

 About the SFPD Ingleside Station